SHEP Leadership for Living & Social Action:

 The Aim of the programme

 The overall aim of this programme is to contribute to the emergence of a stronger base from which to address the unprecedented challenges of our time.
-We will do this through supporting a group of passionate and motivated people to reach their personal potential and to enable them to be better equipped to contribute in a positive way to social well-being.
+We will do this through supporting a group of passionate and motivated people to be better equipped to contribute in a positive way to social well-being.
 The focus of the programme is on moving away from habitual ways of thinking and doing towards a more self-aware, embodied and emergent way of being in the world.
 A key theme is deepening our connection to ourselves, each other and the wider world.

 Who is this programme for?

 This programme is designed for people working in any sector willing to commit to a group journey of learning, with a strong commitment to promoting equality and social justice; and with a clear commitment to taking action with others so as to contribute to community life and social well-being.

 This programme is open to everyone – applications from people from diverse backgrounds and different age groups are welcome and encouraged.
 Your educational and/or employment status does not matter.
 What matters, is your motivation and commitment!
 People volunteering in the community are particularly welcome to apply, particularly those in leadership roles or preparing for leadership roles.

 This programme is informed by SHEP’s commitment to enhancing human well-being and social justice.
 It recognises that effective leadership begins with self-awareness and presence.
 Importantly, this programme is based on an understanding that leadership must be values-led, integrated and facilitative.
 We see leadership as a mind-set, not a skillset.

 This SHEP course draws innovative models of leadership particularly Theory U (Otto Scharmer, 2007) (https://www.presencing.org/).
 The emphasis is on awareness, connection, and mind-sets rather than on skills development.
 It is a highly experiential programme where together we will co-create a learning community.
 We have the freedom and capacity to customise the course to best suit where the group is at.